TovarishFin/crypto-weddings-contracts/README.md

   * gas fees need to be paid here
 1. The wedding contract status changes to married.
 Hooray!
 1. Bob or Ella select a picture and upload it to the wedding contract.
+1. Friends and family can send money to the wedding contract as a gift in ether
+1. Either Ella or Bob can claim the entire wedding gift balance of the contract (marriage is about trust)

 #### Two Years Later...
 1. Bob and Ella hate each other now :(